Mandelbrot set image very small Mohammed.Amin.com

 Islam; Islamic

-In passing, it is obviously a mistake in the style guide to list “Sikh” as a subset of “Muslim.”
+It was obviously a mistake in the style guide to list “Sikh” as a subset of “Muslim.”
+Sikhism is a separate religion, which originated in India, and it is distinct from both Islam and Hinduism.

-I have corresponded with the Foreperson/Style Board Chairman, Proof and Copy Markup Section, United States Government Printing Office via their website suggesting that they correct this.
-He confirmed on 7 December 2010 that the existing presentation is incorrect, and that in future it will be corrected to put Sikh on its own line as a separate religion.
+I corresponded with the Foreperson/Style Board Chairman, Proof and Copy Markup Section, United States Government Printing Office via their website suggesting that they correct this.
+He confirmed on 7 December 2010 that their presentation was incorrect, and that in future it would be corrected to put Sikh on its own line as a separate religion.
+A search on 12 January 2016 found that the correction had been made at some time during the intervening period.

 If you scroll down, you will find: